- Product Portfolio

 - Stay Connected

-Register to learn how to build a behavior-based biosecurity culture, click here.
+Watch on-demand now to learn how to build a behavior-based biosecurity culture, click here.

 This webinar will look at best practice within the poultry house and how to ensure that biosecurity programs are aligned to local circumstances.
 But good biosecurity programs also need proper implementation and this webinar will examine how to achieve a good biosecurity on-farm.
 In a WATT Global Media webinar to be broadcast at 9:00 AM Central on Wednesday, September 12, 2018, Manon Racicot, from the University of Montreal, and Anthony Pearson, from Antec International Ltd, will present best practices for poultry house biosecurity programs.